Apple Lisa: Research and design

 The project began in 1978 as an effort to create a more modern version of the then-conventional design epitomized by the Apple II.
 A ten-person team occupied its first dedicated office at 20863 Stevens Creek Boulevard next to the Good Earth restaurant, and nicknamed "the Good Earth building".
 Initial team leader Ken Rothmuller was soon replaced by John Couch, under whose direction the project evolved into the "window-and-mouse-driven" form of its eventual release.
 Trip Hawkins and Jef Raskin contributed to this change in design.
 Apple's co-founder Steve Jobs was involved in the concept.

 At Xerox's Palo Alto Research Center (PARC), research had already been underway for several years to create a new humanized way to organize the computer screen, which became known as the desktop metaphor.
 Steve Jobs visited PARC in 1979 and was absorbed and excited by the revolutionary mouse-driven GUI of the Alto.
 By late 1979, Jobs successfully negotiated a sale of Apple stock to Xerox, in exchange for his Lisa team receiving two demonstrations of ongoing research projects at PARC.
 When the Apple team saw the demonstration of the Alto computer, they were able to see in action the basic elements of what constituted a workable GUI.
 The Lisa team put a great deal of work into making the graphical interface a mainstream commercial product.

 The Lisa was a major project at Apple, which reportedly spent more than on its development.
 More than 90 people participated in the design, plus more in the sales and marketing effort, to launch the machine.
 BYTE magazine credited Wayne Rosing with being the most important person in the development of the computer's hardware until the machine went into production, at which point he became the technical lead for the entire Lisa project.
 The hardware development team was headed by Robert Paratore.
 The industrial design, product design, and mechanical packaging were headed by Bill Dresselhaus, the Principal Product Designer of Lisa, with his team of internal product designers and contract product designers from the firm that eventually became IDEO.
 Bruce Daniels was in charge of applications development, and Larry Tesler was in charge of system software.
-The user interface was designed in six months, after which the hardware, operating system, and applications were all created in parallel.